 Smaller bars with less clientele may be more willing to take a risk on a newbie who has recently graduated from a bartending school because the demands are less intense – but there is often the proviso that the applicant should be an alumnus of one of the forty-hour (or longer) programs as this is the minimum length required for any course to be certified by a state’s board of education or vocational/post-secondary education.
 This state certification is more likely to make an owner or manager sit up and take notice, and in the increasingly competitive world of bartending, this can only be a good thing.

 But where do you acquire that all-important experience when nobody seems willing to let you gain it?
 The answer may be found in the fact that most places promote from within – so get on the staff as a waiter, dishwasher or bar-back.
 Bar-backs, in particular, are a bar’s secret weapon, and it is a multitasking role where you can watch and learn from the bartender, often at close quarters.

 Meanwhile, you’ll be swapping kegs, washing glasses, fetching ice and doing a hundred other things – other than creating and pouring drinks – which means you are always gaining experience of a working bar.
-You’re getting to know the other staff, and the customers, and you’re learning the ropes and how a bartender operates.
+You’re getting to know the other staff and the customers and learning the ropes and how a bartender operates.
 Before long, you will be ready to step into the bartender’s shoes when he or she has a night off, and before long, you will be working the bar yourself as a fully-fledged barkeep.

 For those still keen on just the bartending school route and not “working your way” up from within, even the CEOs of established training schools warn against attending any program that is less than forty hours in length and to avoid like the plague of any company which ‘guarantees employment’ after the course, arguing that times are too harsh for just anyone to walk into a bad job.
 If a program sounds too good to be true, then it probably is.